Trip Facts

 Cost Excludes

-❌ International airfare
+❌ International airfare to/from Kathmandu

-❌ Personal climbing gear & equipment
+❌ Personal climbing gear & mountaineering equipment

 Riding Gears And Equipments